-During 2020, OPP received 17 eligible external review requests involving durable medical equipment, and 11 of the requests were resolved in favor of the patient.
-OPP received 16 eligible external review requests involving infertility treatment in 2020.
-9 were upheld by the external review agency.
-7 eligible requests involving infertility treatment were overturned in whole or in part by the external review agency.
+Additionally, OPP received 38 eligible external review requests regarding outpatient medical/surgical care including surgeries, medical visits, and rehabilitation services, 25 of which were resolved in favor of the patient.
+During 2022, OPP received 17 eligible external review requests involving infertility treatment.
+11 were upheld by the external review agency.
+6 eligible requests involving infertility treatment were overturned in whole or in part by the external review agency.
+OPP received 9 eligible external review requests involving durable medical equipment in 2022, and 5 of the requests were resolved in favor of the patient.